ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 The IDs, such as {: #title-id} are required for publishing this reference architecture in IBM Cloud Docs.
 Set unique IDs for each heading.
 Also include the toc attributes on the H1, repeating the values from the YAML header.
  -->
-This reference architecture summarizes the best practices and architecture decisions for Watsonx Gen AI Pattern deployment on IBM Cloud.
+This reference architecture summarizes the best practices for Watsonx Gen AI Pattern deployment on IBM Cloud.

 AI holds the promise to transform life and business but raises concerns around trust, security, and regulatory compliance.
 Understanding Gen AI and its infrastructure is vital for navigating its complex landscape.
 This reference architecture showcases how IBM Cloud and Watsonx provide a secure environment for deploying and governing Gen AI applications.